-Bottom-Tier Character Tomozaki OVA episodes releasing in 2021
+Bottom-Tier Character Tomozaki OVA episodes released in 2021

-Two Bottom-Tier Character Tomozaki OVA episodes are releasing in 2021.
+Two Bottom-Tier Character Tomozaki OVA episodes were released in 2021.

-OVA 1: “Heroine’s costume after the ending is a little different from usual” will be bundled with the third Bottom-Tier Character Tomozaki Blu-Ray/DVD disc volume, which releases on May 7, 2021.
+OVA 1: “Heroine’s costume after the ending is a little different from usual” was bundled with the third Bottom-Tier Character Tomozaki Blu-Ray/DVD disc volume, which was released on May 7, 2021.

-OVA 2: “Weird spell names usually have an unknown origin” releases with the fourth Blu-Ray/DVD volume, which comes out on June 2, 2021.
+OVA 2: “Weird spell names usually have an unknown origin” released with the fourth Blu-Ray/DVD volume, which came out on June 2, 2021.

 A Bottom-Tier Character Tomozaki OVA trailer was released along with the announcement.

 Bottom-Tier Character Tomozaki manga/light novel compared to the anime

 The story for the anime series is based on the Bottom-Tier Character Tomozaki light novel series by writer Yuuki Yaku and illustrator Fly.
 Published by Shogakukan’s Gagaga Bunko imprint since May 2016, the book series is up to Volume 9 as of January 2021.